20 December 2017 - Economy

 People working in the financial sector can now report serious breaches of laws and regulations (or their suspicions thereof) to DNB's Whistleblowing Desk.

 10 February 2016 - Financial sector

 European bank shares start the year on a low note

 By mid-February, European bank shares on average quote 28% below the levels seen at the start of the year.
 This is 16% for the broader European share index.
 Prices of convertible bonds fell in line with bank shares.
 Market analysts blame the slump on the concern over mature economies slowing down, the pressure on interest margins due to the low interest environment, and the relatively high numbers of non-performing loans with southern European banks.
 Investors are also worried that the increasing capital requirements and the raising of risk weights are hampering banks in paying out dividends and coupons.

 04 February 2016 - Economy

-DNB’s new web pages use up-to-date information and indicators to show which systemic risks are important and which policy instruments DNB uses.
-The six-monthly Overview of Financial Stability and other publications can be found on these pages.
+The new web pages use up-to-date information and indicators to show which systemic risks are important and which policy instruments DNB uses.
+The six-monthly Overview of Financial Stabilityand other publications can be found on these pages.

 EU Payment Services Directive comes into force

 The revised EU Payment Services Directive PSD2 comes into force.
 PSD2 is the legal foundation of the European retail payments system.
-The Directive makes it possible to exercise supervision over payment institutions, the information and transparency requirements governing them, and the rights and obligations of providers and users of retail payment services.
+It regulates supervision of payment institutions, the information and transparency requirements governing them, and the rights and obligations of providers and users of retail payment services.
 PSD2 objectives include underpinning the European payments market by facilitating competition while keeping a level playing field and protecting consumers.
 The Netherlands is required to implement the Directive within two years of its effective date.

 01 January 2016 - Supervision